 - Chief Sustainability Officer (CSO): A century ago, businesses didn’t need to concern themselves with green solutions or sustainable products and services.
 That was before climate change became a top-of-mind topic for both customers and employees.
 People want to buy from companies making real efforts to minimize their carbon footprint.
 Consumers expect brands to embrace environmentally-friendly tactics for business operations.
 Furthermore, potential new hires, such as an upcoming C-suite executive, want to work for organizations prioritizing green practices.
 Onboarding a CSO communicates to the public and your staff that your enterprise cares about the environment.
 This person will lead the charge in decreasing energy and resource consumption, while also launching initiatives to encourage greener practices and standards for a sustainable future.

 - Chief Technology Officer (CTO): Whereas your CIO focuses on data and information for business innovation, your CTO looks to the future of technologies to facilitate these improvements.
-A CTO explores emerging technology and trends to identify opportunities for your business to advance.
+A CTO, including an interim CTO, explores emerging technology and trends to identify opportunities for your business to advance.
 This individual should increase revenue by helping developers and engineers implement cutting-edge tech that improves your operations, products and brand.
 A CPO and CTO will closely work together to innovate what you offer customers.

 - Chief Financial Officer (CFO): Your CFO ensures your operations align with financial goals without exceeding the available budget.
 This individual is responsible for managing the number crunchers that maintain financial records and reporting, while complying with all state and federal tax laws.
-Furthermore, a CFO monitors financial actions to find and fix areas that need improvement.
+Furthermore, a CFO, including an interim CFO, monitors financial actions to find and fix areas that need improvement.
 This could be a department spending more than they generate or a team needing more budget to accomplish their goals.

 The Future of Business Leadership

-Global industry leaders like Apple, Google, Starbucks and Amazon already have a C-suite filled with people using these popular executive titles.
+Global industry leaders like Apple, Google, Starbucks and Amazon already have a C-suite filled with people using these popular executive titles, many of which include Chief Marketing Officer (CMO) roles.
 They’ve acknowledged that our world has changed and business models that may have hit the mark in the 20th Century fail to achieve success and growth in the 21st Century.
 Innovation is in demand, and it starts with the right leadership.

 Hiring people to fill these C-suite roles says a lot about your enterprise.
 It shows how you’ve evolved since your company was initially founded and communicates your dedication to building a better company through better leadership.